radanalyticsio/oshinko-rest/HACKING.md

 the -s flag, a Spark image will be built for you from the openshift-spark repository.

-## Sample script to deploy oshinko from existing images

-The `tools/oshinko-deploy.sh` script can deploy the oshinko suite into an already running OpenShift instance.
-It requires that certain images exist in your local docker registry, namely; `oshinko-rest`, `oshinko-webui`, `openshift-pyspark`, and optionally `radanalytics-pyspark`.

-With these in place, the script will deploy and setup oshinko into a project of your choosing.
-This script also assumes that you can run docker commands without an escalation of privileges.

-Example usage:

-    $ ./oshinko-deploy.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage -p myproject -u developer

-Running this will deploy oshinko into the project `myproject` using the `developer` user, it will expose the webui at `http://myweb.10.16.40.70.xio.io`, and oshinko will use the spark image from `myregistry.com:5000/sparkimage` as the base for deployment.

 ### A note on permissions

-Some of the operations in this script may require superuser privileges depending on the configuration of your system and OpenShift deployment.
-In specific, the usage of docker and the permissions for logging in as the `system:admin` user in OpenShift are assumed.
-If these are not configured for non-root access in your system, then you may need to invoke this script using the `sudo` command or as the `root` user.
+The script requires that the user running the script has permission to issue docker commands and log into OpenShift as the `system:admin` user.
+If your system is not configured to allow non-root users to do these things, you will need to invoke this script using `sudo` or as the `root` user.

 ## Sample scripts for interacting with oshinko-rest using curl